Can you start culinary school in your 40's?

 Timing is essential when cooking but it's also great when you are responding to visitors call out for some help.
 Yesterday, I received an email from Chris asking for some advise & encouragement he could give his wife, Patty, before she starts culinary arts school at The Orlando Culinary Academy (now closed) this October.

-Patty is nervous because she is starting school at 45 years young and concerned about her age and if she has the necessary skills.
-A couple of hours after I received Chris’s email, I received an email from Chef Jenni Field, a graduate of The Orlando Culinary Academy who started school at age 40.
+Patty is nervous because she is starting culinaryschool at 45 years young.
+She is concerned about her age and if she has the necessary skills.
+A couple of hours after I received Chris's email, I received an email from Chef Jenni Field, a graduate of The Orlando Culinary Academy who started school at age 40.
 Perfect timing!

 Here's the email I received from Chris :